Sibghatullah-Laghari/mediconnect/SETUP.md

 # 🚀 Running with Docker (Recommended)

-Docker provides the fastest and easiest way to launch the complete application.
+Docker provides the fastest and most convenient way to launch the complete application.

 ### 1. Clone the Repository